Internal data transfers¶

 However, when copying data from a /datasets it is necessary to add

-permissions to 000, due to how access-control is implemented for
+otherwise set all permissions to 000, due to how access-control is

 You must run rsync command on a compute node, either in an